 Repeat the same with the other side.

-Remember to always work with chilled dough.
+Pro tip: Always work with chilled dough.
 No too cold since cold dough can easily break (leave on the counter for 5-10 minutes to soften), and not warm since it will melt and become sticky and nearly impossible to work with.
 Throughout all the steps in making the dough, whenever you feel like it has warmed up, pop it in the fridge or freezer for a few minutes to chill.
+I also recommend using flour on the surface you’re working on to prevent sticking.